shumarkq/CMAQ/POST/AMET_eval/README.md

  O3_UNITS                  Ozone units to use in output (ppb by default) PRECIP_UNITS              Precipitation units used in WDEP file (cm by default)
 ```
+The following table provides the list of available observations from each network.

 | Network       | Available Species                                     | Notes |
 | ------------- |-------------------------------------------------------| -------|